Duke-GCB/DukeDSClient/README.md

 # Installation:

-DukeDSClient is can be installed using the `pip3` command line program.
+DukeDSClient can be installed using the `pip3` command line program.

-To install or upgrade **DukeDSClient** from a Terminal/Command Prompt run the following:
+To install or upgrade **DukeDSClient** from a Terminal or Command Prompt run the following:
 ```
 pip3 install --upgrade DukeDSClient
 ```